 Contact lens camera

-Following the Google Glass high-tech specs, Google is now in the process of developing a contact lens which acts as a camera when you blink.
+Despite the disappointment around Google Glass high-tech specs, in 2014 Google began the process of developing a contact lens which acts as a camera when you blink.

 These lenses have the potential to help the blind across the road and navigate their everyday surroundings.
 It aims to do this by taking pictures and sending signals to the wearer's smartphone to warn them of a busy road etc.